mrubash1/Covid19_Search_Tool/README.md

 4. (Optional) Start Jupyter from inside the docker image:

         jupyter notebook --ip 0.0.0.0 --no-browser --allow-root
-5. (Optional) Open Jupyter on your local machine by copy-pasting the printed address.
+5. (Optional) Open Jupyter on your local machine by copy-pasting the printed address into a web brower.
 It will look something like:

         http://127.0.0.1:8888/?token=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX